manu-vaillant-afk/documentation/content/developer/howtos/upgrade_custom_db.rst

 --------------

 Once there are no more tracebacks when installing the modules, the next step is to test them.
-Even if the custom modules are installable in an empty database, this does not warranties there are no errors during their execution.
+Even if the custom modules are installable on an empty database, this does not warranties there are no errors during their execution.
 Because of this, we encourage to test thoroughly all the customization to make sure everything is working as expected.